L0garithmic/epubfixxr/README.md

 All eBook actions, use the folder 01-input for their input directory unless otherwise noted.
+01-epub-check-and-repair can now check recursively through folders in 01-input.
+It is currently the only one that can

 If you wish to submit changes or fixes, I would love to see them!
 Just remember, my goal here was simple, clean scripts I am not particularly  looking for long drawn out fancy methods to do the same things I hacked together.